 There is this wonderful thing called Google, which is totally dominating our lives.
 It has trained its search engine spiders to look for blogs, as this is where it will find the most recent information.
 This is because blogs are updated far more often than websites, producing lots of lovely new indexable material.

 So if you want to know how to find blogs to comment on, type into the search bar your specific or chosen keyword in speech marks.
 I bet you the first 30+ entries will be blogs.
 You could add in extras afterwards like "CommentLuv" or "Leave a reply" to find blogs which are adapted for comments.

 Adapt your search view by going into settings and increasing the number of results per page.
 Use the search tools tab to only show entries from the past month.
 You will benefit more from commenting on new posts before anyone else, to set the scene and get your point across first.

 Places for how to find blogs

 There are plenty of places where people register their blogs in the hope someone will find them.
-The first which come to mind are blogging directories like Alltop, Best on the Web, About us and Blogarama.
+The first which come to mind are blogging directories like Alltop, Best on the Web and Blogarama.
 Here you can search through these by topic or category for something suitable.